 - Nook: find a corner in your home that makes you feel comfortable and relaxed.
 Give yourself a place to sit and a surface to place a drink, book or grazing platter.

 - Food and drink: speaking of drinks and platters, make sure you’ve got something tasty to snack on or your beverage of choice within grasp.
 Consider warm drinks, hot soup and bread.
 If you’ve got company, ask everyone to bring a dish potluck style.
-(If you’re looking for a crowd pleaser, try this basil pesto with a warm baguette!)
+(If you’re looking for a crowd pleaser, try this basil pesto with a warm baguette or this bourbon smash!)

 - Get rid of your phone: …and computer, and tablet, and apple watch.
-Hygge is about being present and we all know how much of a distraction electronics are!
+Hygge is about being present and we all know how much of a distraction electronics are.
 Be present with yourself, your pets, and those around you.
-Truly allow yourself to enjoy the moment.
+Take a few deep breaths and allow yourself to truly enjoy the moment.

 - Company: even introverts need community and can benefit from a good conversation with close friends.
 Wiking even argues that being with other people might be the most important ingredient to happiness.
-He also mentions an American student of his that found Danish socializing to be much less draining as an introvert than Amerian socializing.
+He also mentions an American student of his that found Danish socializing to be much less draining as an introvert than American socializing, so find your people who accept you for who you are and you don’t feel the need to drain your mental state to impress others.

 - Cuddle your pet: animals have a natural and incredible ability to be in the moment.
 Learn from them and feed off that positive energy.